 4. Define the ISMS Scope

-The scope of your ISMS will determine what you are protecting, and what you need to focus on.
-It should be defined in terms of the organization’s business functions, information processing systems, and information processing environments.
-This is because the threat environment may vary across these areas.
-For example:
+The scope of your ISMS will determine what you are protecting and what you need to focus on.
+It should be defined in terms of your organization’s business functions, information processing systems, and information processing environments because the threat environment may vary across these areas.
+A great way to begin defining your scope is to put yourself in your customer’s shoes and consider what products or services they would expect to be in scope.

 While many components go into scope, there are two that require the most attention.
-The first is risk assessment.
-The second is the creation of your statement of applicability.
-This must state which Annex A controls were determined to be necessary to treat those risks.
+The first is conducting a risk assessment.
+The second is the creation of your statement of applicability (SoA), which states which Annex A controls were determined to be necessary to treat those risks or apply to the organizations defined scope.

 Once you work out the scope, it’s time to create a plan document that clearly defines the responsibilities and authority structures within your ISMS.
 You should also document procedures and processes for handling various security incidents.